-If you need tutoring or additional academic assistance, please visit the Teaching & Learning Center web page or call 828.627.4696.
+If you need tutoring or additional academic assistance, please visit the Learning Support Services page or call 828.627.4696.

 If you have questions about distance learning in general or need help with technical issues, you may call 828.627.4619 or email email@example.com.

 If you need help with computer issues, such as using a word processor or downloading a file, please contact the Technology Help Desk at 828.565.4018 or in the Freedlander Library.

 The HOP Assignment is a brief assignment that is required for each online or hybrid course taken for college credit.
 It must be submitted during the first 10% of the semester, and you will see detailed instructions about the HOP when you first login to your course.
 You will be marked as a "no show" and dropped from the course if you fail to submit a HOP Assignment in each course by the posted due date.

-You should start by viewing the short video demonstration, "How to Complete the HOP" found in the Welcome to Moodle course.
+You should start by viewing the short video demonstration, "How to Complete the HOP" found in the Moodle section of the Student Orientation course.
 If you still need help after viewing the video, contact your instructor or the Distance Learning Help Desk.

 You will not be able to log in until 8 AM on the first day of the semester.
 If you are unable to log in once the semester starts, please send an e-mail to firstname.lastname@example.org.
 Be sure to include your full name, student ID number, and the classes for which you are registered.
 If you are receiving an error message, please also include that message.
 Please note that if you registered late (after the semester has begun), it may take 24 hours for your course to be made available to you.